How to keep a healthy digestive system and lose 15 pounds of belly fat

 How often do you find yourself eating mindlessly?
 Or eating too quickly because you’ve got to hop on a call or drop the kids at soccer practice?

 We just aren’t focused on the job at hand.
-In fact, we may even not really be aware of what we are eating at all.
+In fact, we may not even be aware of what we are eating at all.
 Chewing your food is a fundamental digestive process.

 Did you know that carbohydrates are partially digested in your mouth?
 Think about that next time you eat a high carbohydrate meal.
 Are you inhaling your food rather than chewing each mouthful 20 times before swallowing?